-- The SENCo has worked with children with a wide range of needs since qualifying as a teacher in 1999.
-She has worked at OCS for 9 years as a teacher and an EYFS Leader.
-Three additional members of staff hold the NASENCo qualification.
-The Head-teacher has twelve years of experience as a SENCo. - We employ and train TAs to deliver a range of interventions - All members of staff are trained first aiders - Staff are trained at least annually with regards to asthma, epilepsy, and anaphylaxis - All staff have received training on ASD, Support plan writing/graduated approach, Dyslexia, transitions and behaviour, supporting writing, using the OT Resource Pack. - We have two trained Nurture Practitioners and one trained Emotional Literacy Support Assistant. - Specialist information gained through research and training is disseminated via hand-outs and staff meetings - As specific needs arise, the SENCo approaches specialists from agencies.
-They offer advice clinics and the information that comes from this is imparted to appropriate members of staff and parents. - General support and advice are offered to staff from the SENCo through advice clinics.
+- The SENDCo has worked with children with a wide range of needs since qualifying as a teacher in 1999.
+She has worked at OCS for 10 years as a teacher and an EYFS Leader.
+Two additional members of staff hold the NASENCo qualification.
+The Head-teacher has 12 years of experience as a SENDCo. - We employ and train TAs to deliver a range of interventions - All members of staff are trained first aiders - Staff are trained at least annually with regards to asthma, epilepsy, and anaphylaxis - Staff have received training on Autism, Support plan writing/graduated approach, Dyslexia, Behaviour, Supporting writing, Using the OT Resource Pack, ADHD, Lego Therapy. - We have two trained Nurture Practitioners and one trained Emotional Literacy Support Assistant. - Specialist information gained through research and training is disseminated via hand-outs and staff meetings

+- As specific needs arise, the SENDCo approaches specialists from agencies.
+They offer advice clinics and the information that comes from this is imparted to appropriate members of staff and parents. - General support and advice are offered to staff from the SENDCo through advice clinics.